klfsecond/poc-zh-fix-spec/source/index.html.md

 For testing use;

-IP Address: `fix-sandbox.Zero Hash.com`<br />
+IP Address: `FIRMID.oe.cert.zerohash.com`<br />
-Port: `44323`
+Port: `13010`<br/>
+SenderComp: `FIRM-SENDER-COMP-1`

 For access to Market Data over FIX use;

+IP Address: `FIRMID.md.cert.zerohash.com`<br />
-Port: `44325`
+Port: `13010`<br/>
+SenderComp: `FIRM-SENDER-COMP-2`

 # FIX Order Placement

-The trading platform will respond to any new order messages and exution with execution reports.
+The trading platform will respond to any new order messages and trade with execution reports.
 Example execution report responses are available below.

 <br/>